 There is a Difference

-Remember, there is a difference between putting the signs and symptoms of celiac disease into remission and curing celiac disease.
+Remember, there is a difference between putting your symptoms of celiac disease into remission and curing celiac disease.
 Right now, there is no cure for celiac disease, and no, celiac disease cannot just go away.
 Neither can a gluten sensitivity.

 Does this work for everyone?
 No, but it works for the majority of people with celiac disease it works.
-And best of all, this approach requires no potentially harmful, potent drugs; just good old-fashioned common sense and food that nurtures your body, mind and soul.
+And best of all, this approach requires no potentially harmful, potent drugs; just good old-fashioned common sense and the food on your plate.